guptaNswati/cloned_team01-project01/README.md

 ###### Resources

 resources/planets
-   - Pictures of all planets and the sun
+   - Pictures of all planets and the sun.

 resources/info.xml
-   - Data about each planet that's displayed in game.
+   - Data about each planet displayed in-game.

 resources/Run.jpg
    - Running screenshot.